Mangu/AzureIoTHandsOnLabs/Module2b/readme.md

 * data from every module (*) is sent to the logger component (for debug dumping to a file)
 * the first module in the pipeline (nothing 'sources' it) is the node_sensor module.
 This is the module doing "protocol translation" from our device.
 Note, this data is the raw CSV-formatted temperature/humidity data from the 'dumb' Arduino device
 * the data read from the sensor is sent to the node_formatter module.
-This module will take the raw CSV data and re-format it to JSON, which is what we want to send to the IotHub
+This module will take the raw CSV data and re-format it to JSON, which is what we want to send to the IotHub.
+The formatter module (just to have somewhere to put it), also sends the "device info" structure at startup to the RM-PCS, which uses it to drive the UI around what commands the device supports that can be sent to it.
+This structure is specific to the RM-PCS and not generally a part of the gateway
 * once the data leaves the node_formatter module, it is split.
 One path sends the data to the Microsoft-provided 'iothub' module for tranmission up to IoTHub.
 The other path sends the data to the node_printer module, whose simple job is dump the data to the screen for debugging
+* the last two links deal with cloud-to-device commands coming to the device via ioTHub
+  * the IoTHub module listens for commands from all devices that connect through it.
+When a command is sent, a callback gets raised in that module and it drops the message back on the broker
+  * We have two 'listeners' for that message, one is the printer to simply print out the received command, and
+  * the other is the 'sensor' module, which from above, is the module that knows how to interact with the device.
+The sensor module receives the command from IoTHub and, since we are just doing a simple test, passes the command along to the device.
+The 'commands' in this case either contain the string 'ON' or 'OFF", which turns the on-board LED on the Arduino device on or off accordingly

 #### Anatomy of a Node gateway module: